evanorsouw/panelclock/sw/esp32/readme.md

 - place the file you want to have available on the ESP32 in the `data` directory.
 - run `menuconfig` and make the following change
   - in the partitions section select `Custom partition table CSV` and name it `partitions.csv`
-- Now from platformio, select `Build Filesystem Image` and `Upload Filesystem Image`.
+- Now from platformio, select `Build Filesystem Image` and `Upload Filesystem Image` or  or even simpler, just use `Upload Filesystem Image`.

 There were the links I used: